letzgetstarted/letzgetstarted/Readme.md

 I’m always open to:

-🤝 Collaborating on DevOps and cloud automation projects
+🤝 Collaborating on enterprise DevOps and infrastructure automation
-🧠 Consulting on .NET modernization and CI/CD pipelines
+🧠 Consulting on .NET modernization and multi-cloud strategy
-📢 Speaking on DevSecOps, IaC, and Kubernetes
+📢 Speaking or writing on CI/CD, Kubernetes, and cloud-native engineering
-💬 Learning from fellow engineers building resilient systems
+💬 Learning from other builders in infrastructure and DevOps

-👉 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/douglas-letz-34b340371/) or star a project on [GitHub](https://github.com/letzgetstarted).
-Always happy to share ideas and swap war stories from the trenches.
+👉 Reach out on [LinkedIn](https://www.linkedin.com/in/douglas-letz-34b340371/) or explore my projects on [GitHub](https://github.com/letzgetstarted).
+Always happy to connect.